sdmg15/Best-websites-a-programmer-should-visit/README.md

 ## Magazines
 - [MIT Technology Review](https://www.technologyreview.com/magazine/) : MIT's tech review magazine.
 - [Nautilus](http://nautil.us) : NewYorker for tech.
-- [LWN](https://lwn.net) : Weekly news coverage of opensource technologies, programming, etc. ( Originally Linux Weekly News).
+- [LWN](https://lwn.net) : Weekly news coverage of open-source technologies, programming, etc. ( Originally Linux Weekly News).

 <div align="right">
   <b><a href="#index">↥ Back To Top</a></b>
 </div>

 ## Coding practice for beginners
 - [freeCodeCamp](https://www.freecodecamp.com) : Learn to code and build projects for nonprofits.
-Build your full stack web development portfolio today
+Build your full-stack web development portfolio today
 - [Blackbird School](https://blackbird.school) : Learn to code online with our beginner-friendly platform.
 - [Glitch](https://glitch.com/) : Great place to play around with code in an easy-to-set-up environment.
 - [Reddit.com/r/dailyprogrammer](https://www.reddit.com/r/dailyprogrammer/) : interesting programming challenges where you can learn from looking at other's code, even if you are not able to solve code you can look at how others solved.